alternet/alternet.ml/security/src/site/markdown/security.md

 If `forceBindingLogin="false"`, it means that Jetty will retrieve the hash from the LDAP server and perform the check of the credentials ; in that case the `ml.alternet.security.auth.CryptFormat` parameter will contain a comma-separated list of concrete classes.
 Note that `ml.alternet.security.auth.formats.PlainTextCryptFormat` is used for plain text passwords stored not hashed in the LDAP server and MUST NOT be used in production environments.

+<a name="tomcat"></a>

 ### Tomcat